SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Even for a medical alert system, we think the SOS could use one or two additional features.
 How many times can we say it?
 This isn’t an Apple Watch, but it might be nice if it included an integrated caregiver app, for instance.
 Still, the SOS offers convenience in addition to safety.
 It’s also worth remembering that it’s about $650 cheaper than an Apple Watch, so there’s that.

-We can talk in the abstract about the Bay Alarm Medical SOS Smartwatch all day, but that’s not going to give you a sense of how well this device operates day-to-day as a medical alert system.
+We can talk all day about the Bay Alarm Medical SOS Smartwatch’s features and specs, but that’s not going to give you a sense of how well this device operates day-to-day as a medical alert system.
 So let’s talk just a bit about our experience using this device.

 Holding the Bay Alarm Medical smartwatch